 On March 31, 1974, BOAC merged with the UK’s other national carrier, British European Airways (BEA), and British Airways was born.

 The newly formed airline had inherited a large and varied fleet.
-To streamline its operations and reduce costs BA began to withdraw older aircraft types.
+BA began to withdraw older aircraft types to streamline its operations and reduce costs.

-The last Standard VC10, G-ARVM, was, however, retained until 1979 as a stand-by for the Super fleet.
+However, the last Standard VC10, G-ARVM, was retained until 1979 as a standby for the Super fleet.
 Meanwhile, the Super VC10 began to leave in April 1980, and a full retirement of the type was completed the following year.

-The last commercial flight of a British Airways VC10 was flown by G-ASGL on March 29, 1981.
+G-ASGL flew the last commercial flight of a British Airways VC10 on March 29, 1981.
 The airline had put on two special charters for enthusiasts from Heathrow.
 With 137 passengers on board, it overflew Manchester, Prestwick, and the Vickers factory at Brooklands before landing back at Heathrow 2 hours later.

-14 out of the 15 examples retired were taken up by the RAF.
+The RAF took up 14 out of the 15 examples retired.
 These were initially used for spare parts, but five of the younger examples would later be converted to air-to-air refueling tankers.
 They continued to serve the RAF until September 20, 2013, when the type was finally retired from service.

 Loved by crews, passengers, and aircraft enthusiasts alike, the VC10s potential as a world-leading passenger aircraft was sadly never fully achieved.
 But even after all these years, the type retains its status as one of the best and most iconic British airliners ever built.